Netherlands3D/twin/Packages/eu.netherlands3d.cartesiantiles/README.md

 DefaultMaterialList; list of materials to be added to each submesh of the newly loaded tile. createMeshcollider(bool); if true, adds meshcollider to the tile when it is loaded. tileShadowCastingMode; should the tiles cast shadows.
+HasMetaData (only if using netherlands3d.subobject); if true, tries to read the metadata containing the mapping of vertices to identifiers.
 functions:
 - public void AddMeshColliders(Vector3 onlyTileUnderPosition = default), Add meshcollider to all tiles. if a Vector3 is given, only the tile at that position (in X and Z direction) will have a meshcollider added.
 - public void EnableShadows(bool enabled), enable or disable shadowcasting on the tiles.